mntnr/dashboard/README.md

     npm run build

+If you're having issues, cancel dev and run `build` again.

 ### Token

 You will need a GitHub token in order to have more requests available to you, as this is a very request-heavy tool.
 Set it in your environment as `MAINTAINER_DASHBOARD`, or include this token in the `data.json` config in a `token` field.